dave/jsgo/README.md

 in the dependency tree downloading separately.
 The individual packages are aggressively cached, so if you recently visited a page that uses the `fmt` package, it won't be downloaded again!

-You'll also see the URL of a JS file, for use on your own site.
+You'll also see the URL of a JS file (hosted on the `pkg.jsgo.io` CDN), for use on your own site.
 This small bootstrap loader initiates the individual package files to download, and runs the JS.

 ### Demos